Flash Drive Failure Commonalities.

 Damaged USB Flash Drive.

-Surface mount NAND wafers reside on these flash storage drives. eProvided has observed instances where surface mount NAND chips have fallen off of PCBs due to excessive heat.
+Surface-mount NAND wafers are found on flash storage drives.
+In some cases observed by eProvided, these surface-mount NAND chips have detached from the printed circuit boards (PCBs) due to excessive heat.
 USB drive failure starts with misconnected components.
 These printed surface boards (PCB) are sensitive.
 Dislodged NAND wafers are difficult to recover files from.
 In fact, you need expensive equipment and years of flash drive failure knowledge.
-It is also difficult to prevent USB drive failure.
-The most common causes of USB drive failure is bad workmanship or accidental damage.
+It is difficult to prevent USB drive failure. eProvided will recover your data in this situation.
+The most common causes of USB drive failure are bad workmanship or accidental damage.

-Failure to USB Flash Drive, Broken USB Port.
+Common Failures to USB Flash Drives, A Broken USB Port.

-Some do-it-yourselfer might try their hand at soldering the connector back on themselves.
-However, if the circuit board’s damaged, there might not be a good connection to solder it back together.
+Some do-it-yourselfers might try their hand at soldering the connector back on themselves.
+Nevertheless, if the circuit board is damaged, it may not allow for a solid connection to be soldered back together.
 If there is essential data on the drive, a professional can repair or rebuild the drive, allowing access to the memory chip and getting back the lost data. eProvided receives many drives where users attempted to get the data of the damaged drives themselves.
 Usually, this type of attempt fails for the do-it-yourselfer.
 Strangely enough, the more one fiddles with tiny connections, the more likely the data will not be retrievable.

 Failed Flash Drive Components.

-There are many small components inside a flash drive, and any one of them can fail.
-Micro-controllers, resistors and capacitors can burn out and need replacement.
+A USB flash drive contains numerous small components, and the failure of any one of these components can lead to issues with the USB drive’s functionality.
+Microcontrollers, resistors, and capacitors are the components within a USB flash drive that burn out and require replacement when they fail or are corrupted.
 A professional might have spare parts on hand, or can use an identical flash drive as a source of parts to repair your drive and retrieve the data. eProvided is one such company that has accumulated over 25,000 different flash drives.
-The most common components to fail are the controller wafer.
-This resides on the PCB, it is almost always square.
+The most common component to fail is the controller wafer.
+This resides on the PCB; it is almost always square.
 Next, the NAND wafers are almost always rectangular.
-They are a surface mount product or have legs that connect to the board.
+They are a surface-mount product or have legs that connect to the board.
 The legs usually total 48 or 52.
 These NAND wafer legs connect directly to the printed surface board.
-USB drive recovery solutions are available, call eProvided with any questions.
+USB drive recovery solutions are available; call eProvided with any questions.

 An important note: repairs may be sufficient for a data recovery firm to extract all your data.
 The final device is not the same as the original manufacturing process.
-Although the essential data can be recovered by a professional data recovery company, the drive should not be used.
-In conclusion, It will fail, soon.
+Although essential data can be recovered by a professional data recovery company, the drive should not be used.
+In conclusion, it will fail soon.

 Removing a flash drive that is still in the process of transferring files can permanently destroy your files.
-Therefore, flash media suffering power surges, computer viruses or other problems can all cause file system corruption.
-The damaged data is corrupted on the master boot record. eProvided will rebuild by hand on specialized machines, the MBR.
+Therefore, flash media suffering power surges, computer viruses, or other problems can all cause file system corruption.
+The damaged data is corrupted on the master boot record. eProvided will rebuild the MBR by hand on specialized machines.
 When damage occurs, professional storage recovery firms have an advanced variety of system tools.
-Repairing and recovering lost data is a seamless but time intensive process.
+Repairing and recovering lost data is a seamless but time-intensive process.
 This is very difficult.
 It is best to use the safety features on your computer to remove flash drives.

 Since any of these issues can strike at the most inopportune time, it’s good to keep backups of all the data on your flash drives.
-However, in case disaster does strike, a professional at flash drive recovery may be able to safely recover your data.
-Corruption to your USB flash drive file system is solved every day at our labs.
-We use Dropbox to deliver and store your files after a success recovering your documents.
+However, in case disaster strikes, a professional at flash drive recovery may be able to safely recover your data.
+Corruption in your USB flash drive file system is solved every day at our labs.
+We use Mediafire to deliver and store your files after a success recovering your documents.
 We will help you understand the benefits of reaching out to a company like us.
 For this reason, send us a message.

 Have questions?
 Call us toll-free 1-866-857-5950.